philbier/building-cicd-pipeline/README.md

 ![Git repo cloned in Azure shell](./img/git_clone_az_shell.PNG)

 ### Locally test the CI process
 Navigate into the cloned repo and locally test the code
-1. Run `make setup` to set up virtual environment
+1. Run `make setup` to set up a virtual environment
 2. Run `source ~/.building-cicd-pipeline/bin/activate` to source into the virtual environment
 3. Run `make all` to install requirements as well as run linting and testing

 You should see the following output for linting an testing

 ![Succesfull test of hello.py](./img/test1.PNG)

 ### Configure continuous integration with Github Actions
 The cloned repository already contains the workflow `pythonapp.yml`.
 You should find the workflow when clicking on the Actions tab within the main view of your GitHub repository.
-Test the workflow by making a small change (f.e. to the README file) and if the workflow runs.
+Test the workflow by making a small change (f.e. to the README file) and check if the workflow runs.
 Your run should look like this.

 ![GitHub Actions UI - Succesful build](./img/github_actions_ui.PNG)

 ### Create a Azure Web App Service
 1. Create a resource group
 2. Create a Azure Web App within that resource group
-3. Check wether you web app is working via https://<your-appservice>.azurewebsites.net/
+3. Check wether you web app is working via https://***your-appservice***.azurewebsites.net/

 ### Configure continuous delivery pipeline on Azure DevOps**
 (please be aware pop ups within your browser must be enabled, as you need to need to authenticate several times)